DoctorKhan/The-Human-Experiment-Book/src/40_part/10_keepers_of_flame.md

 *She gestured to the data, then to her own genetic profile.*

+For the preservation lineage, we will use the precise functional designation: **The Alba** — from the Proto‑Indo‑European root `*albho-`, “white, bright.”
+The Alba were the preservation network engineered by **The Gneh‑tah** to carry forward the original **Werdh‑anes** knowledge.
+Cultural echoes include Elves (Germanic), Tuatha Dé Danann (Celtic), and Álfar (Norse).

 *"The Alba.
 The preservation network we've been theorizing about—they didn't just preserve knowledge.
 They preserved the genetic capacity for consciousness development.
 And the markers are everywhere."*

 *Dr. Morrison leaned forward, studying the genetic data with growing excitement.
 "You're saying there's a hidden network of enhanced bloodlines?"*